l0k0ms/log-workshop/workshop/exercise_1/README.md

     docker-compose stop & docker-compose rm -f

-Since we are working in a containerized environment, the Datadog agent should be run as a container alongside the other containers.
+Since we are working in a containerized environment, the Datadog agent should run as a container alongside the other containers.
 All configuration should then happen only through environment variables, volumes and docker labels.[learn more on docker Datadog Agent setup in the documentation](https://docs.datadoghq.com/agent/basic_agent_usage/docker/).

-To start gathering your logs add the following lines to the `docker-compose.yaml` file in this folder to run the agent as a container and start gathering some logs:
+To start gathering the application logs add the following lines to the `docker-compose.yaml` file in this folder to run the agent as a container and start gathering some logs:

 ```
 datadog: